EnigmaCurry/d.rymcg.tech/README.md

 ### Setup DNS for your domain and Docker server

 You need to bring your own internet domain name and DNS service.
-You will need to create DNS type `A` (or `AAAA` if using IPv6) records pointing to your docker server.
+You will need to create DNS type `A` records (or `AAAA` records if using IPv6) pointing to your docker server.
 There are many different DNS platforms that you can use, but see [DIGITALOCEAN.md](DIGITALOCEAN.md) for one example.

 It is recommended to dedicate a sub-domain for this project, and then create sub-sub-domains for each application.
 This will create domain